Beijing BJ30: Beijing BJ30 (second generation, 2024)

 The second generation Beijing BJ30 is powered by a 1.5 liter A156T2H turbo engine produced by Beijing Automotive Powertrain Co., Ltd., producing a maximum power of 138 kW paired to a 7-speed Dual-clutch transmission.
 A range extended electric version is also offered powered by the 1.5 liter A156T2H-H1 turbo engine produced by Beijing Automotive Powertrain Co., Ltd., specially tuned for REEV and mated a 2-speed Dedicated Hybrid Transmission (DHT).
+Its styling is controversial as it looks like the Ford Bronco Sport.

 Markets

+Argentina

+The BJ30 was launched in Argentina on 17 February 2025 and it is only available in two variants: Hybrid 4x4 and Hybrid 4x2, four-wheel drive and two-wheel drive respectively, both are powered by a 1.5-litre turbocharged petrol engine.

+Brunei

+The BJ30 was launched in Brunei on 30 January 2026 and it is only available in the two variants: Chassis and Grand, the two latter were only in two-wheel drive which is powered by a 1.5-litre turbocharged petrol engine.
+The BJ30e with 1.5-litre turbocharged petrol hybrid powertrain was also launched on 14 March 2026 and it is offered in Grand 2WD and Grand 4WD variants.

 Indonesia

 The BJ30 was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, and the first country for the global introduction of the right-hand drive (RHD) model.
-It is available in 4x2 (single electric motor) and 4x4 (dual electric motor) variants.
+Initially imported from China, it is available in 4x2 (single electric motor) and 4x4 (dual electric motor) variants.

 Philippines

 The BJ30e was released in the Philippines on 19 September 2024 as the BAIC B30e Dune.
 Initially imported from China, it was available in 4x2 (single electric motor) and 4x4 (dual electric motor) variants, powered by the 1.5-litre turbocharged petrol hybrid.